 Hydrology: A River Flood Warning remains in effect for the Chipola River at Altha.
-The river will have a second crest in moderate flood stage on Tuesday and Wednesday.
-Impacts to CR 274, along with downstream homes in Scott's Ferry should be expected through the middle of this week.
+The river will have a second crest in moderate flood stage on Wednesday and Thursday.
+Impacts to CR 274 in Calhoun County, along with downstream homes in Scott's Ferry should be expected through the middle of this week.
 Otherwise, little additional rainfall is expected in the region for the next 7 days.
 All other rivers are below flood stage, and are currently cresting or already receding.
 For more information on specific river stages, please visit the Southeast River Forecast Center here.